csswizardry/inuit.css/_posts/2012-12-08-welcome-to-the-inuit-css-blog.md

 # {{ page.title }}

-He there!
+Hey there!
 Thanks for your interest in [inuit.css](http://github.com/csswizardry/inuit.css).
 I’ve set up this little blog in order to share more in-depth, detailed tips, tutorials, update information and more… If you use inuit.css, or are considering it, hopefully this little site will aid you on your journey.